Buying a Home

 Steps to Buying a New Home

-I’m happy to help you get started, answer any questions, and discuss your options.
-Buyers who work with me will receive a comprehensive overview of what to expect throughout the entire home buying process.
-You will also receive my constant communication and follow up with all parties throughout the buying process from the initial consultation to closing and move-in.
+We’re happy to help you get started, answer any questions, and discuss your options.
+Buyers who work with us will receive a comprehensive overview of what to expect throughout the entire home buying process.
+You will also receive our constant communication and follow up with all parties throughout the buying process from the initial consultation through closing and move-in.

 Understand Your Budget

-Before you determine the price range of homes you would like to see, it is very important to determine not only how much you can afford, but how much you are comfortable spending on your new home.
+Before you determine the price range of homes you would like to see, it is very important to determine not only the maximum amount you can afford but how much you are actually comfortable spending on your new home.
 New home expenses to consider include the down payment, closing costs, monthly mortgage payments, property taxes, homeowners insurance, any association dues or fees, utilities, and general maintenance costs.
+You should also budget 1-2% of the home value per year for unforeseen repairs and updates.
 Your Realtor can help you determine some of the associated costs in your area.

-Your income, debt balances, and credit history are all factors in determining your ability to borrow and your interest rate, so knowing your credit score ahead of time can help you decide if now is a good time to buy or not.
-Your debt-to-income ratio must also fall within acceptable limits of the home’s cost.
+Your income, bank balances, debt balances, and credit history are all factors in determining your ability to borrow and your interest rate, so knowing your financial situation and credit score ahead of time can help you decide if now is a good time to buy or if it’s better to strengthen your financials first.
 Once you have determined these things, and if you feel that your budget has enough room to afford a new home, then it’s time to begin the mortgage pre-approval process!